Updated: August 18th, 2025 | Published: June 21st, 2021

 We personally prefer the term “cocktail pool” because, unlike “spool,” it doesn’t sound like something your grandma might have at her sewing table.

-Cocktail pools can have heated jets (making them more like spas or hot tubs).
+Some cocktail pool designs can have heated jets (making them more like spas or hot tubs).

 They can have bench seating.

-They can be installed aboveground, semi-inground, or inground.
+They can be installed above ground, semi-inground, or inground.

 They can be one part of a larger pool and patio area, or it can serve as the centerpiece of a smaller yard.